-- a) The Aero Body is approved and samples or detailed drawings (to the satisfaction of the Technical Director) must be delivered to the Technical Director prior to the close of technical control at the first event of the season.
-The drawings must show the position of the "Aero Line".
-The aero line is the horizontal line that in side view is 300mm above a reference line that is the horizontal line touching at least one point of the lower body profile and leaving all the side surfaces of the Aero Body above (refer to Appendix, General: Fig. 6). - b) Approval is on a "per-rider" basis, so different riders with the same motorcycle manufacturer may have different Aero Bodies. - c) One update per component of the Aero Body (Front Fender, Front Fairing, Area "A" and Other Aero Body parts) is allowed at any time during the season, for each rider.
-Samples or drawings of the updated items must be delivered to the Technical Director prior to the updated items being used on track.
+- a) Approval of the Aero Body will be undertaken by means of delivery of the following to the Technical Director, under the conditions established by the TD (normally before close of technical control at the first event of the season): - either i) Full 3D CAD models of all outer Aero Body surfaces (in .stl format), - or ii) A reference sample of each part of the Aero Body, to be sealed and retained by the Technical Director. - 3D CAD models must show the position of the "Aero Line".
+The aero line is the horizontal line that in side view is 300 mm above a reference line that is the horizontal line touching at least one point of the lower body profile and leaving all the side surfaces of the Aero Body above (refer to Appendix, General: Fig. 6). - b) Approval is on a "per-rider" basis, so different riders with the same motorcycle manufacturer may have different Aero Bodies.

+c) One update per component of the Aero Body (Front Fender, Front Fairing, Area "A" and Other Aero Body parts) is allowed at any time during the season, for each rider.
+Samples or full 3D CAD models of the updated items must be delivered to the Technical Director prior to the updated items being used on track.